Tips To Encourage Healthy Eating In Your Workplace Wellness Program

 Get To Know About Your Food

-When you buy fruits and vegetables from the local markets, you get to communicate with the farmers who actually produce it.
+Start speaking to farmers for better knowing about the vegetables or fruits you buy from the local market.
+Since the farmers have produced it, you will get the details about the quality and nutrional information.
 Speaking with farmers helps you to understand where the food actually came from and in what condition was it grown, which can help you gain a better judgment for your food.